 The landmarks near our home are a grit box one mile down the road east, and a ford one mile west.
 These two landmarks have been subject to multiple local debates, conquests and trials.
 It’s a small and unique sort of politics.
 The ford is our most special place.
-It's the point that the river first meets a road; at an early enough stage of its journey to the sea, that the amount of water it contains is not so big that it would cause trouble by flowing directly over it.
+It's the point that the river first meets a road.
 The first junction of nature meeting man.
 Nature interrupting a man made structure, or vice versa.
 I'm unsure how many people notice the presence of the ford, but for us living near such a point is momentous.

 The road provides two small ecosystems for the river either side of it where it drops back into the landscape.
 One side of the ford is a sort of pool, where frogs spawn and tadpoles begin life.
 Miniature insects surround it and once a year spawn on top of the pool.
 On another day all of the baby frogs when large enough hop across the road, to the confusion of timely walkers, or to the horror of cars who might find themselves accidentally squashing them.
 Its prehistoric, like the rocks and earth have been there forever, untouched.
 But that’s not true, since these ecosystems are new in the grand scheme of geological time.
 Ever since humans began settling in these areas and sculpting the land to their own needs the path of the river has been redirected many times.
 And what about the water flowing through the river, where and how far has this water travelled across the earth since the very first signs of life after the void of chaos.